By Putting God Back in America

 By Darrell Stoddard, Email:[email protected]

-Under the following plan, everyone (including the 47% that now pay no federal income tax) will pay their fair share of taxes, with a break for the poor and the unemployed.
-The rich will pay more taxes without being forced to pay more and anyone can pay no federal tax if they choose to do so.
+The following plan will create millions of jobs for the unemployed.
+Everyone will pay their fair share of federal taxes (including the 47% that now pay no federal income tax) with a break for the poor and the unemployed.
+The rich will pay more taxes without being forced to pay more and anyone can pay no taxes if they choose to do so.

 4. Save Both the Unborn and Women with Unwanted Pregnancies

 All human life is sacred, the life of one who is seeking an abortion and the life of the unborn fetus.
-We should prevent unwanted pregnancies and also save the unborn by teaching our children this sublime truth: that every mortal being from conception is a child of the living God, created to become and grow into His very image and likeness.
+We should prevent unwanted pregnancies and also save the unborn, by teaching our children from birth this sublime truth: that every mortal being from conception is a child of the living God, created to become and grow into His very image and likeness.

-We should pray for, understand, and forgive women who have had abortions (“Father forgive them for they know not what they do”), and if possible save babies from abortion to offer them as a gift for women who cannot have a child.
-Compared to the deep emotional wounds caused by abortion, women can always feel good about giving the gift of life.
-This is not easy but it is next to giving ones life to save the life of another!
+We should pray for, care for, understand, and forgive women who have had abortions (“Father forgive them for they know not what they do”), and if possible save babies before abortion as a priceless gift for women who want desperately to have a child.
+Giving the gift of life is next to dying to save the life of another!
+Saving the unborn also saves women from the deep, emotional wounds that all women experience after they have had an abortion.

-The legal destruction before birth of more than 4000 babies each day in the United States (10 a day in Utah) is as many innocent human beings put to death every day as the total number of U.S. soldiers killed in the Iraq war!
-According to the Guttmacher Institute, Planned Parenthood's own research arm, 43 percent of women of childbearing age in America have experienced at least one abortion.
+The legal destruction before their birth of more than 4000 babies each day in the United States (10 a day in Utah) is as many innocent human beings put to death every day as the total number of U.S. soldiers killed in the Iraq war!

 Will God bless our nation when we destroy so many of His children before they are born?
-Changing abortion law will probably make no difference if we do not change people’s hearts.
+Changing abortion law by repealing Roe vs Wade will probably make no difference if we do not change peoples hearts.

 YOU are a child of God, who loves you.
 All babies are a precious gift from God (for someone).
 Please don't destroy the gift.